SUCCESS! Middleton Moor Appeal in Derbyshire

-If ever there was an urgent wildlife appeal, surely this must be right up there with them!
+If ever there was an urgent wildlife appeal, surely this must have been right up there with them!

 Middleton Moor covers 135 acres – which is about 76 football pitches – and it is well positioned to connect a number of surrounding nature reserves.
 Put all of those places together - Gang Mine, Hopton Quarry, Slinter Woods, Rose End Meadows, Dunsley Meadows AND Middleton Moor, and they would create a stunning nature corridor of 1,000 acres.

-Derbyshire Wildlife Trust have the opportunity to secure Middleton Moor which would create this 1,000 acres of nature-rich space – and thus be a wildlife corridor linking nature reserves in Derbyshire.
+Derbyshire Wildlife Trust had the opportunity to secure Middleton Moor which would create this 1,000 acres of nature-rich space – and thus be a wildlife corridor linking nature reserves in Derbyshire.
+BUT...The Trust needed to raise £1.2 million by 30th November 2025.
+Yes, £1.2 million, which gave them literally a couple of months to raise the money.

 At the moment, Derbyshire Wildlife Trust describe the land as “species-poor modified grassland” They want to transform it into something much better than that: